Leafwing-Studios/fop-rules/docs/character-options/classes/devout.md

 ## Prayer

-The Devout gains access to incredible power by praying to higher beings, who may or may not decide to grant it.
-Devout channel the magic of their gods through **prayers**, which always take a major action to cast and never cost essence.
+The Devout gains access to incredible power by praying to higher beings, who may or may not decide to grant the request.
+Devout channel the magic of their gods through the **Pray** major action, which does not cost essence.

-At level 1, you have access to 3 prayers of your choice, selected from the list at the end of this section.
+At level 1, you have access to 3 **prayers** of your choice, selected from the list at the end of this section.
 You gain an additional prayer at level 4, 8, 12, 16 and 19.
 When you learn prayers, they must be associated with one of the three elements that make up the Domains of your Devotion.

 ## Miracles